mattymil/defederate-godaddy-m365/README.md

 ## Tenant admin: create a Global Administrator for defederation

 Before running the script, have the tenant admin create a cloud-only Global Administrator account you can use to authenticate and defederate.
-Using a cloud-only account on the tenant’s onmicrosoft.com domain avoids sign-in issues while the custom domain is being converted.
+Using a cloud-only account on the tenant’s onmicrosoft.com domain avoids sign-in issues while the tenant is being defederated.

 1) Sign in to the Azure portal: https://portal.azure.com using a tenant admin account for the GoDaddy Microsoft 365 tenant.
 2) Open "Microsoft Entra ID" (formerly Azure Active Directory).